HL7/fhir-qi-core/pages/qdm-to-qicore.md

 ### 8.20 Procedure

-QDM defines Intervention and Procedure as:
-* *Intervention* is a course of action intended to achieve a result in the care of persons with health problems that does not involve direct physical contact with a patient.
-Examples include patient education and therapeutic communication.

-* *Procedure* is an act whose immediate and primary outcome (post-condition) is the alteration of the physical condition of the subject.
+QDM defines Procedure an act whose immediate and primary outcome (post-condition) is the alteration of the physical condition of the subject.
 A *procedure* may be a surgery or other type of physical manipulation of a person’s body in whole or in part for purposes of making observations and diagnoses or providing treatment.

 #### 8.20.1 Procedure Vs Intervention

-FHIR references both of these concepts using the *Procedure* resource, specifically noting a process that involves verification of the patient's comprehension or to change the patient's mental state would be a Procedure.
-Therefore, both QDM *datatypes*, Procedure and Intervention are included in this section of the QDM to QI-Core mapping especially since all of the QDM attributes for each of these QDM *datatypes* are identical.
+FHIR references both of this concept using the Procedure resource, specifically noting a process that involves verification of the patient’s comprehension or to change the patient’s mental state would be a Procedure.

 #### 8.20.2 Procedure Vs Task